Gerrproger/ringmaster/docs/schema_config.md

 ## timeout

-Default timeot (ms) used in all tests
+Default timeout (ms) used in all tests

 `timeout`